-The multi-branch checks and balances structure includes – the Executive Council – the currency’s executive agency; the Assembly – the holders’ deliberative entity run mainly by holders’ delegates; A Monetary Committee and other auxiliary entities.
+The multi-branch checks and balances structure includes – the Executive Council – the currency’s executive agency; the Assembly – the Participants’ deliberative entity run mainly by their chosen delegates; A Monetary Committee and other auxiliary entities.

 To learn about Saga’s governance framework click forward and backward on the arrows.

-Saga’s Participants, SGA holders, have the right to govern Saga.
+Saga’s Participants – registered SGA holders, have the right to govern Saga.
 They exercise their sovereignty through elections to the Executive Council and participation in its Assembly.

 The Executive Council is an elected team of experienced professionals in charge of managing Saga’s ecosystem and operations.
-Holders vote for the team of their choice through a dynamically balanced participant-stake voting system.
+Participants vote for the team of their choice through a dynamically balanced participant-stake voting system.

-The Assembly is a place for all holders to sound their voice and participate in Saga’s governance.
-Holders are represented in the Assembly directly or through their delegate of choice.
+The Assembly is a place for all Participants to sound their voice and partake in Saga’s governance.
+Participants are represented in the Assembly directly or through their delegate of choice.
 Voting power is based on the ‘one holder one vote’ principle.